matbbiji/insurance-analytics-platform/README.md

-An end-to-end Lakehouse platform that automates car insurance claim triage, cutting approval latency from days to sub-second decisions.
+An end-to-end Lakehouse platform that automates the car insurance claim process, cutting approval times from days to sub-second decisions.

 ## The Problem:
 Traditional claim processing relies on manual, human visual inspection to verify damage severity and policy limits—creating massive operational bottlenecks.